 The Third Relief of Gibraltar and Battle of Cape Spartel – October 1782

-Although the allied commander-in-chief at Algeciras, Admiral Don Luis de Cordova, became aware of the British fleet’s approach in the early afternoon of the 11th, he remained at anchor, for in acknowledging that the British ships were superior in seamanship, with many of them also being copper-sheathed, he needed to pick his own battleground.
-The allies had also endured a tempestuous previous couple of days, for on the night of the 10th a violent storm had rushed through the Straits of Gibraltar, driving the San Pablo 74, Crescent 28, and Santa Lucia 26, eastwards out to sea, forcing Rear-Admiral Don Juan Moreno’s flagship San Miguel 70 to go aground and surrender under the British batteries on the Rock, and propelling the frigate Santa Perpetua 34 ashore at Puenta Mayorga near Algeciras.
+Although the allied commander-in-chief at Algeciras, Lieutenant-General Don Luis de Cordova, became aware of the British fleet’s approach in the early afternoon of the 11th, he remained at anchor, for in acknowledging that the British ships were superior in seamanship, with many of them also being copper-sheathed, he needed to pick his own battleground.
+The allies had also endured a tempestuous couple of days, for on the night of the 10th a violent storm had rushed through the Straits of Gibraltar, driving the San Pablo 74, Crescent 28, and Santa Lucia 26, eastwards out to sea, forcing Rear-Admiral Don Juan Moreno’s flagship San Miguel 70 to go aground and surrender under the British batteries on the Rock, and propelling the frigate Santa Perpetua 34 ashore at Puenta Mayorga near Algeciras.
 In addition, the San Dámaso 74 had lost her foremast and bowsprit before colliding with another vessel, whilst the Triomphant 80 and frigate Santa Magdalena had drifted under the Gibraltarian batteries and been plied, albeit without too much damage, by red hot shot.
 Numerous other vessels in the allied fleet had been damaged aloft, and these were busy making repairs when news of the British approach was received.

-Conversely, the British had barely suffered any damage in the storm, and by the time they came through the Straits a thick haze had descended; indeed it was only with some difficulty that the expectant and excited watchers on the Rock could see the first sails of the fleet looming through the fog at sunset.
-Soon afterwards the frigate Latona anchored under the batteries and Captain Hon.
+Conversely, the British had barely suffered any damage in the storm, and by the time they came through the Straits a thick haze had descended; indeed it was only with some difficulty that the expectant and excited watchers on the Rock could see the first sails of the fleet looming through the fog at sunset off Puerto Carnero.
+Soon afterwards, the frigate Latona anchored under the batteries and Captain Hon.
 Hugh Seymour Conway went ashore to liaise with the governor of Gibraltar, General Sir George Elliot.
 At this point all appeared to be going to plan, but as darkness descended the garrison’s jubilation turned to dismay when only four of the store-ships managed to make it into the waters under the rock.
-Having failed to adhere to their strict sailing instructions of keeping close into the Spanish shoreline the remaining two dozen store-ships had been carried past Gibraltar on the current.
-Taking aboard the Rock’s senior naval officer, Captain Roger Curtis, the Latona quickly put to sea again in order to apprise Lord Howe of this disaster.
+Having failed to adhere to their strict sailing instructions of keeping close into the Spanish shoreline, the remaining two dozen store-ships had been carried past Gibraltar on the current.
+Taking aboard the Rock’s senior naval officer, Captain Roger Curtis, the Latona quickly put to sea again in order to apprise Lord Howe of this disaster..

-In the meantime Cordova had been spurred into action, for not only did the British fleet’s entry into the Mediterranean jeopardize the two Spanish sail of the line that had been driven eastwards in the storm two days earlier, but it also give him the opportunity of picking off any store-ships trying to put back to Gibraltar.
-Throughout the 12th the allies busily undertook repairs, and at 9 a.m. on the morning of the 13th they got underway with the wind in the west.
-Given the missing ships and others beyond immediate repair their fleet now numbered about forty-four sail of the line, in addition to five frigates and about thirty other craft.
+Throughout the 12th, the allies busily undertook repairs, and at 9 o’clock on the morning of the 13th they were able to get underway with a westerly wind.
+Without the missing ships and others that were beyond immediate repair, their fleet now numbered about forty-four sail of the line, in addition to five frigates and some thirty other craft.
 By 4 p.m. they were all out to sea, but the force was further reduced when in passing Europa Point Cordova detached a sail of the line and two frigates to guard the Panther, which was still at anchor off Gibraltar.

-At 8 a.m. on the hazy morning of the 15th an easterly wind sprung up to the benefit of the British fleet, which by now was some twenty miles south of the becalmed allied fleet, which itself had been dragged to a position off Marbella by the currents.
+At 8 a.m. on the hazy morning of the 15th, an easterly wind sprung up to the benefit of the British fleet, which by now was some twenty miles to the south of the becalmed allied fleet, which itself had been dragged to a position off Marbella by the currents.
 Taking immediate advantage of these favourable conditions, Howe set a westerly course for Gibraltar under the watchful eye of Cordova’s scouting vessels.
-Towards noon the anxious watchers on the Rock could see the fleet approaching from the direction of Ceuta in the south-east, and that night up to ten store-ships which had remained with the fleet were able to anchor in Rosia Bay under the protection of the Latona and the Panther.
+Towards noon the anxious watchers on the Rock beheld the fleet approaching from the direction of Ceuta in the south-east, and that night up to ten store-ships which had remained with the fleet were able to anchor in Rosia Bay under the protection of the Latona and the Panther.
 The allies meanwhile took a southerly course until at midnight they were some six miles off the Barbary Coast.

 The relief of Gibraltar may have been completed, but the British fleet still had to get out of the Mediterranean in the face of the allied superiority, and with Cordova posturing at the eastern entrance to the Straits of Gibraltar this would not be easy.
 Desirous of taking advantage of the easterly wind, Howe decided to sail at once, and he took with him the stranded Captain Curtis who had come out with General Elliot’s despatches the previous evening aboard the Latona, and who could not regain the Rock.

-According to Lord Howe’s later dispatch, a four-hour ineffectual skirmish at long range followed, with the initial action involving the leading allied ship, which was presumed to be the Royal Louis 100 but was by Spanish accounts the Invincible, and the head of the British van, the Goliath 74.
+According to Lord Howe’s later dispatch, a four-hour ineffectual skirmish at long range followed, with the initial action involving the leading allied ship, which he assumed to be the Royal Louis 100 but was by Spanish accounts the Invincible, and the head of his own van, the Goliath 74.
 The allied van opened fire at 5.47 to be followed by the rearmost of their ships, discounting de Guichen’s dozen, and some time later their centre.
-Although the engagement extended to the other ships in the British van Howe’s centre was barely employed and his flagship Victory never got to fire at all, although this claim was disputed by Spanish sources.
-His rear did come under pressure, it apparently being the intention of Cordova in the mighty Santisima Trinidad 120 to cut off the Union 90, Buffalo 60 and Vengeance 74, but this attempt was subverted by the splendid discipline in battle order and gunnery displayed by Vice-Admiral Milbanke’s division.
+Although the engagement extended to the other ships in the British van, Howe’s centre was barely employed, whilst his flagship, the Victory, allegedly never got to fire at all, although this claim was disputed by Spanish sources.
+His rear did come under pressure, it seemingly being the intention of Cordova to cut off the Union 90, Buffalo 60 and Vengeance 74, but this attempt was subverted by the splendid discipline in battle order and gunnery displayed by Vice-Admiral Mark Milbanke’s division.
 Meanwhile, fearing that his van could be overwhelmed, Cordova dispatched the frigate Santa Barbara 24 with orders for his leading ships to break off the action.
 The British fleet then appeared to lose speed, allowing the allied centre and rear to open fire once again, and prompting Cordova to reverse his orders to his van; yet this renewed attack lasted only for fifteen minutes or so, and the battle came to nothing.

 By 14 November Lord Howe and the fleet were back at St. Helens, having detached Rear-Admiral Hughes with eight sail of the line to the Leeward Islands on 28 October, and Vice-Admiral Milbanke with six sail of the line for Cork.
 The replenishment of Gibraltar had been brilliantly achieved and it enabled the colony to subsist until the peace of 1783.